NexaiYlia/car_rental_epam/README.md

 <h3>1.2	Tools</h3>
 <p align="justify">
-In the project I used tools such as JDBC, JSP, MySql, FlyWay, JUnit, exception handling, localization and internationalization.
+In the project I used tools such as JDBC, JSP, MySql, JUnit, exception handling, localization and internationalization.
 Created my own exceptions and views for them.
 </p>

 <h3>1.3	Database schema</h3>